pinchbv/floor/README.md

 ```

 ## Type Converters
+⚠️ **This feature is still in an experimental state.
+Please use it with caution and file issues for problems you're encountering.**

 SQLite allows storing values of only a handful types.
 Whenever more complex Dart in-memory objects should be stored, there sometimes is the need for converting between Dart and SQLite compatible types.
 Dart's `DateTime`, for instance, provides an object-oriented API for handling time.